back9ins/terms/README.md

 You will not use BackNine to do anything unlawful, misleading, malicious, or discriminatory.
 You will not do anything that could disable, overburden, or impair the proper working or appearance of BackNine, such as a denial of service attack or interference with page rendering or other BackNine functionality.
 You will not facilitate or encourage any violations of this Statement or our policies.
+The contents of email messages and any attachments are intended solely for the addressee(s) and may contain confidential and/or privileged information and may be legally protected from disclosure.
+If you are not the intended recipient of the message or their agent, or if the message has been addressed to you in error, please immediately alert the sender by reply email and then delete the message and any attachments.
+If you are not the intended recipient, you are hereby notified that any use, dissemination, copying, or storage of the message or its attachments is strictly prohibited.

 **Registration and Account Security**